Taxable and non-taxable entities

 The EU interest and royalty directive came into effect on 1 January 2005 and provides that interest and royalty payments arising in one EU member state are exempt from any taxes imposed on those payments in that state, whether by deduction at source or by assessment, provided that the beneficial owner of the interest is a company in another EU member state.

 For the directive to apply the companies must be associated.
 One company is defined as an associate of another if that other company holds at least 20 percent of its share capital.
-This percentage will fall to 15 percent in January 2007 and 10 percent in January 2009.
+This percentage fell to 15 percent in January 2007 and 10 percent in January 2009.